adamantoise/puzzle-tools/polyomino/README.md

 A polyomino-fitting puzzle is a puzzle where you have a set of polyominos and a grid you want to fill with them in a non-overlapping fashion.
 The goal is to find if (a) there exists a valid placement of the polyominos and (b) one such placement.

 The script works by converting the puzzle into a [SAT problem](http://en.wikipedia.org/wiki/Boolean_satisfiability_problem) and then feeding that into a SAT solver.

+# Usage

-I used [Glucose](http://www.lri.fr/~simon/?page=glucose) as the backend, but in theory, it should work with any SAT solver that can read problems expressed in the DIMACS format for CNF.
-Using the unmodified source, the Glucose binary must be on your $PATH for it to work.
+First, download and compile [Glucose](http://www.lri.fr/~simon/?page=glucose), or another SAT solver.
+If you use a different SAT solver, then you'll also need to change the reference to the `glucose` program in the source code; in theory, it should work with any SAT solver that can read problems expressed in the DIMACS format for CNF.

+Add the path to `glucose` to your `$PATH` environment variable, and solve like so:

+    python polyomino.py puzzle-file

-If the puzzle is solved, a visual solution is written out into a NetPBM image.
-If the display(1) program is in your $PATH (available via ImageMagick/GraphicsMagick), then the solution will be opened up automatically.
+If the puzzle is solved, a visual solution is written out into a NetPBM image (.pnm file).
+If the `display(1)` program is in your `$PATH (available via ImageMagick/GraphicsMagick), then the image will also be displayed automatically.
+Otherwise, open it up yourself or convert it to a more useful format like PNG using any number of tools.

 # Puzzle format